tanksdude/tanks-game/tanks-game/docs/ini-configuration.md

 * `GameFirstLevel` (default "vanilla" "default_random"): Controls the first level of the game.
 Very useful.
 * `GameLevelPlaylist` (default "random-vanilla"): Controls which level playlist to choose from once the game has started.
 * `GameForceSameLevel`: Forces the game to only play on the same level, which is useful for testing new levels.
 Set to the name of the level to enable (for example, "vanilla" "default_random").
+* `CustomLevelPlaylist`: Creates a level playlist with levels of your choosing.
+In groups of 3, supply the level's type, name, and weight.
+Overrides `GameLevelPlaylist` if set.
 * `LimitBullets` (default 1): Controls whether to limit the number of bullets on screen.
 Look, your computer has a limit at some point.
 * `MaxBullets` (default 8192): Controls the maximum number of bullets, assuming `LimitBullets` is true.
 * `FewerExtraShootingBullets` (default 0): Controls whether something like Triple + Fire shoots 7 or 12 bullets.
 Keeping this setting off is a significant change (and performance hit), so that's why this is an option instead of always doing more bullets.
 Remember, Shotgun + Blast goes from 4+16 to 5×16 bullets; that's a lot!